MissaouiChedy/MissaouiChedy.github.io/_posts/2017-05-17-deploying-xamarin-android-project-x86-emulator.md

 ## Closing thoughts

 *PowerShell* is, in my opinion, the best scripting platform available today.
-It has been helpful many times more than once to perform and automate repeatable tasks.
+It has been helpful way more than once to perform and automate repeatable tasks.